felf/taglines/README.md

 top of the menu are employed.

-The quickest way to enter many taglines at once would be to prepare the texts in an editor, insert the menu input between the texts and then paste the whole thing into the terminal.
+The quickest way to enter many taglines at once would be to prepare the texts in an editor, insert the menu commands between the texts and then paste the whole thing into the terminal.
 I used this when I mass-imported my old fortune files.

-Each and every menu accepts the following common inputs:
-* `q` or `^d`: exit menu to parent (or quit if in topmost menu)
-* `Q` or `^c`: quit program without saving
-* `?` or `h`: print list of actions available in the current menu
+This is the main reason why I kept the internal menu around after I implemented the use of an external editor.

 How came Taglines into being?
 -----------------------------